 Contemporary urban architecture in Indianapolis

-Kurt Vonnegut, a famous American writer, was born here
+Kurt Vonnegut, the famous American writer, was born here

 My friend also said that Indianapolis is not even a city, but a village.
 And again he is right.
-This is a huge, clean village, which is very comfortable to live in.
+This is a huge, clean village in which it is very convenient to live.
 Even me, who doesn't have a car.
-After all, the bus network is one hundred percent developed!
+After all, the bus network is fully developed!

 Even in the photo, Indianapolis does not look like any other American city.
-Neither the nearest and more famous neighbor, nor can they say that they are any better.
-It's useless to compare.
+Neither their closest and more famous neighbor will be able to say that they are any better.
+There is no point in comparing.
 Indie is unique!

-You find yourself in your childhood, in your grandfather's favorite village, where it smells of hay and the birds are singing, where you breathe well.
-But this is a city with all its advantages and temptations.
-Things like this are what one famous Indianapolis native, Kurt Vonnegut, liked to say.
+You find yourself in your childhood, in your grandfather’s beloved village, where there is the smell of hay and the birds are singing, where you can breathe well.
+But this is a city, with all its advantages and temptations.
+Such things, as one famous native of Indianapolis, Kurt Vonnegut, loved to say.
 My favorite writer, by the way.

 Kurt Vonnegut was born in Indianapolis

-• Then I visited, which also turned out to be possible for a budget traveler.
+• Then I visited, which also turned out to be possible for a budget tourist.

-• This was such a trip.
-Do you want to follow me?
-Subscribe to the blog and don't miss out on all the fun!
+• This is how the trip turned out.
+Want to follow me?
+Subscribe to the blog and don't miss all the fun!

 general information

-The very center of Indianapolis - Monument Circle (Monument Circle)...
-White River State Park and many entertainment venues are located about a kilometer to the west.
-Broad Ripple is 11.27 kilometers north of College Avenue (College Ave) and 62nd Street (62nd St).
+The heart of Indianapolis - Monument Circle (Monument Circle).
+White River State Park and many entertainment centers are located about a kilometer to the west.
+The Broad Ripple area is 11.27 km north of College Avenue (College Ave) and 62nd Street (62nd St).

-Many of the earliest car manufacturers opened stores in the city, but they were overshadowed by the giants of Detroit.
-They left their legacy - a 4.02 km test track, the site of the first Indianapolis 500 race in 1911 (during which the average speed was 120.70 km / h).
+Many of the early automobile manufacturers set up shop in the city, but they were eclipsed by Detroit's giants.
+They left their legacy - a 4.02-kilometer test track, site of the first Indianapolis 500 in 1911 (during which average speed was 120.70 km/h).

-The city celebrates the Indy 500 in May during the 500 Festival (www.500festival.com; tickets from $ 7)...
-Among the events are a parade of racers and a noisy party on the racetrack.
+The city celebrates the Indy 500 in May during the 500 Festival (www.500festival.com; tickets from $7).
+Events include a racers' parade and a wild party at the race track.

-Hotels are becoming more expensive and fully booked during the races in May, July and August.
-To the prices listed below, there is still a 17% tax to be added.
-Look for cheap motels off I-465 (freeway ringing Indianapolis).
+Hotels become more expensive and fully booked during the race period in May, July and August.
+A 17% tax must also be added to the prices listed below.
+Look for Cheap Motels Off I-465 (freeway circling Indianapolis).

 Useful contacts